Frei (island): History

+The island was part of the old Frei Municipality from 1838 until 2008 when the island was merged into Kristiansund Municipality.

 Name

 The meaning of the name "Frei" (Freiðr) is unknown, but is may be derived from fríðr which means "good" or "beautiful".
 Until 1889, the name was written Fredø.
 The island is also referred to as Freiøya, which means the "island of Frei".
-That name was often used to distinguish the island from the municipality of Frei.
+That name was often used to distinguish the island from the old Frei Municipality.

 Transportation

 The island is crossed by the Norwegian National Road 70 which is part of the Krifast network of roads, bridges, and tunnels that connect the town of Kristiansund to the mainland.
 The Freifjord Tunnel connects Frei to the island of Bergsøya (to the south) and the Omsund Bridge connects Frei to the island of Nordlandet (to the north).